thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_Router.desc.md

 ### Objectives

+* Describe RESTful principles
-* Create RESTful routes with the Express Router
+* List the seven conventional RESTful routes for a resource
+* Use method-override to implement put and delete routes
-* Use Routers to effectively organize related code
+* Use Express routers to effectively organize code
-* Map proper HTTP Verbs to CRUD operations

 ### Key Terms